p91g/patrick-moore.github.io/_pages/about.md

 🚲 I have a special interest in cycling research

-📚 My thesis focussed on explaining, predicting and optimising bikeshare demand in the UK
+📚 My thesis focussed on explaining, predicting and optimising bikeshare use in the UK

 What is this site for?
 ------